tori0359/docker-pmis-app/README.md

 You find a more complete documentation here https://github.com/sangahco/nginx-certbot, please read carefully.

-This container run and die as soon the creation or update operation end.
+This container run and die as soon as the creation or update operation end.

 After settings the required variables/properties (`CERTBOT_*`),
 it can be run using the following command: